 Back home, parents know that their students are in school working hard, but the truth is, their sons and daughters run away from the police because of lacking legal documents.
 It's funny and sad at the same time, a parent back home having in mind that his son or daughter is pursuing a master's degree, but in the real sense, the student dropped out of school from the first semester of his undergraduate.

 Luring parents with graduation pics and getting congratulatory messages on social media when they post pics in borrowed graduation gowns acts as their protection.
 I always feel sympathy for many parents who put it all for their children hoping that one day they will benefit from their efforts, but their children do the opposite of what is expected of them.

-Well, parents/ guardians are not to blame for they play their part but you who is doing all this, think of your future.
+Parents/ guardians are not to blame for playing their part, but you who are doing all this think of your future.
 No matter how long you stay in that foreign nation doing what is not expected of you, know that back home, your parents skip meals because of you.
 Some don't even earn salaries due to the many borrowed loans; some sold their assets because of you.
 And there you are, acting as if you don't know where you come from.

 Think!
 How will you feel when you become the reason for your parent's depressions?
 You will soon become a parent.
 Will you want your son or daughter to act the way you act in that foreign nation?

 Do you have stories, videos or pictures you would like to share with the world?